seemueller-io/toak/README.md

 ### Ignore File Configuration

-Create a `.code-tokenizer-md-ignore` file in any directory to specify exclusions.
+Create a `.toak-ignore` file in any directory to specify exclusions.
 The tool supports nested ignore files that affect their directory and subdirectories.

-Example `.code-tokenizer-md-ignore`:
+Example `.toak-ignore`:
 ```plaintext
 # Ignore specific files
 secrets.json